cango91/solitaire/docs/readme.md

 ## Features for Future
 Below features are not expected to be finished by MVP, but will be solid additions if time allows, in no particular order (except first one):
 + 2 and 3-draw difficulties
++ Fast-forward option for definite win condition, but not win-state
 + Different layout options for mobile device portrait and landscape orientations
 + Sound effects
 + Timer-mode